Heart of Darkness (brewery)

 Heart of Darkness is a craft brewery founded in 2016 in Ho Chi Minh City, Vietnam.

 The company operates one brewery in Vietnam and two tasting rooms in Singapore and Ho Chi Minh City respectively.

 Identity

 The brewery's name and range of beer are inspired by the Joseph Conrad novella, Heart of Darkness.

-Retail & Distribution
+Retail and distribution

 Heart of Darkness' beer is distributed throughout Vietnam, Singapore, Thailand, Taiwan, Hong Kong, Malaysia, Cambodia, New Zealand, Australia and Finland.

 Collaborations

 Heart of Darkness has produced collaborative beers with other breweries, such as Magic Rock Brewing, Little Creatures Brewery, Gweilo Beer, and Behemoth Brewing Company in New Zealand.

 Awards

 Heart of Darkness has won 25 International Medals since opening.
 These include: